Teaching Physics

 2

 The universal explosion must be explained in detail.
 Children should understand that particles of matter and energy collide, which led to the explosion and the birth of the Universe.
+You might explain it as a moment when everything that is now the universe was packed into a tiny space, and then it expanded rapidly, filling up the space around us.

 3

 The concept of origin is very important so that children are aware that the Universe had a beginning and that has nothing to do with what we know now, and it all happened after the explosion.
+This can be likened to the growth of a tree from a small seed into something large and complex, fundamentally different from its origin.

 4

 Also, children must internalize the concepts of matter and evolution: how after the Big Bang matter arose to form the planets and our Milky Way, and therefore all life in general.
+You could illustrate this by describing how stars and galaxies slowly formed over billions of years, eventually creating the solar system we live in today.

 How to Explain the Big Bang Theory to Children - Step 4